dmarx/obsidian_vault/Jacobian.md

 ### Interpretations and Applications

 - **[[Linear Approximation]]**: The Jacobian matrix represents the best linear approximation to a multivariable function near a given point.
-This approximation is crucial in [[numerical methods]], [[optimization]], and solving [[systems of non-linear equations]].
+This approximation is crucial in [[numerical methods]], [[Optimization]], and solving [[systems of non-linear equations]].

 - **[[Transformation of Variables]]**: In [[probability]] and [[statistics]], the Jacobian matrix is used when transforming variables.
 The determinant of the Jacobian matrix (denoted as $|\mathbf{J}|$ or $\det(\mathbf{J})$) provides a scaling factor necessary to correctly compute [[integrals]] and probabilities under the change of variables.

 - **Change of Volume**: The absolute value of the [[determinant]] of the Jacobian matrix, $|\det(\mathbf{J})|$, measures how the volume changes under the transformation $\mathbf{f}$.
 This is essential in physics and engineering when converting between different coordinate systems (e.g., Cartesian to polar coordinates) or when measuring how physical or geometric quantities transform under mappings.

 - **[[Dynamical Systems]]**: In the study of dynamical systems, the Jacobian matrix is used to analyze the stability of equilibrium points.
-The [[eigenvalues]] of the Jacobian at an equilibrium point can indicate whether perturbations will grow, diminish, or oscillate, providing insights into the system's local behavior near that point.
+The [[Eigenvalues]] of the Jacobian at an equilibrium point can indicate whether perturbations will grow, diminish, or oscillate, providing insights into the system's local behavior near that point.

 ### Jacobian in [[Flow Models]] and [[Transformations]]